Google Analytics Tracking Guide for Online Booking

 Event Name When It Fires GA4 Tracked GTM-Ready Sample Parameters

-purchase Booking is completed Yes Yes transaction_id, value, currency
+purchase Booking is completed.
+Yes Yes transaction_id, item_id, item_name, price

-remove_from_cart Service removed from booking Yes Yes item_id, item_name
+remove_from_cart Service removed from booking, for example by selecting "Back."
+Yes Yes item_id, item_name